nain415/td2/README.md

-##### Legion TD 2
-[Legion TD 2](https://legiontd2.com) is "an infinitely replayable multiplayer and single-player tower defense.
-[Where players defend] against waves of enemies and destroy the enemy's king before they destroy yours.
-Legion TD 2 is a one-of-a-kind game of tactics, teamwork, and prediction.
-[Players may party] as 1-8 players.
-(AutoAttack Games, 2022)"

 ##### Purpose & Overview
 This is a demonstration of my competence in forming SQL queries.
 I pull data from an API, format & clean the data, input the data into an SQLite database, query it with Python's SQLite3 interface, and visually analyse the data using several Python libraries in Google Colaboratory.